djagerif/comfort2mqtt/DOCS.md

   voltage < 12:       # Low Voltage

 When activating this automation on an ARM mainboard then the following two responses are received from Comfort.
-The first is for Battery/Charge voltage and the second for the DC 12V Output voltage expressed as an 8-bit value.
+The first is for Battery/Charge voltage and the second for the DC Supply voltage expressed as an 8-bit value.
 The formulas for voltage calculation, using the examples below, are:

 ```
 Battery/Charge Voltage = 196/255 * 15.5V = 11.91V
-DC 12V Output Voltage = 199/255 * (3.3/2.71) * 15V = 14.25V
+DC Supply Voltage = 199/255 * (3.3/2.71) * 15V = 14.25V
 ```
 ```
 2024-08-08 19:07:37 DEBUG    D?0101C4